Parkland high school shooting: State law

 In March 2018, the Florida Legislature passed a bill titled the Marjory Stoneman Douglas High School Public Safety Act.
 It raised the minimum age for buying rifles to 21, established waiting periods and background checks, provided a program for the arming of some school employees and hiring of school police, banned bump stocks, and barred some potentially violent or mentally unhealthy people arrested under certain laws from possessing guns.
 In all, it allocated around $400 million.
 Rick Scott signed the bill into law on March 9.

 On the day the Parkland bill was signed into law, the NRA sued, challenging the ban on gun sales to people ages 18 to 21.
 The U.S. District Court for the Northern District of Florida upheld the constitutionality of the law and dismissed the NRA's suit in June 2021.

+The NRA then filed its appeal to the Eleventh Circuit, where a three-judge panel initially upheld the law's constitutionality on March 9, 2023.
+However, on the same day, an appellate judge withheld the mandate of the opinion, and on July 14, 2023, the Eleventh Circuit granted the NRA's petition to rehear it en banc.

+On March 26, 2025, the Florida House of Representatives passed a bill titled the Minimum Age for Firearm Purchase or Transfer Act, which was sponsored by Michelle Salzman and endorsed by governor Ron DeSantis, to lower the minimum age for purchasing long guns back to 18.
+Salzman said the purpose of the bill was "about the right to defend yourself, the right to keep and bear arms, [and] the right to a well-armed militia" and "not about the tragedy".
+On April 21, Senate Rules Chairwoman Kathleen Passidomo said that her committee would not take a vote on the House bill.
+Passidomo's statement came five days after a mass shooting at Florida State University, but she also said that the decision had been made before the attack.

 Federal law

 On February 20, 2018, Trump directed the Department of Justice to issue regulations to ban bump stocks.

 On March 23, the STOP School Violence Act was signed into law as part of the Consolidated Appropriations Act, 2018, which increases funding for metal detectors, security training, and similar safety measures.
 Lawmakers made it clear it was in response to the shooting and the public outcry.
 Some students from the Stoneman Douglas High School, who were active in calling for stricter gun control (not just safety measures), said the measure was passed because lawmakers "pass something very easy and simple that everyone can get behind.
 But that's because it doesn't do anything."